 Inspectors found that the staff team had a good understanding of safeguarding practices.
-The young people's safety and wellbeing was always to the fore and the young people interviewed told inspectors that they were consulted on issues in regards to their care.
+The young people's safety and wellbeing was always to the fore and the young person interviewed told inspectors that they were consulted on issues in regards to their care.
 The centre has a comprehensive policy regarding professional practice for staff members.
 Inspectors audited staff files and found that all staff members are vetted before they commence work in the organisation.
-The Garda vetting had most recently been updated for all staff members.

-3.7.2 Practices that met the required standard in some respect only None identified
+3.7.2 Practices that met the required standard in some respect only None identified.

-3.7.3 Practices that did not meet the required standardNone identified
+3.7.3 Practices that did not meet the required standard None identified.